Ghasty001/Animated_sprites_by_Ghasty001/README.md

 **Hisuian Avalugg**
 Base sprites from Smogon's Sprite Project by *Katten*.
 Front animations with decent quality where made by *hellfire0raptor*.

+**Hisuian Sneasel and Sneasler**
+Base sprites from Smogon's Sprite Project by *Blaquaza, G.E.Z. and KattenK*.
+Unrelated: these base sprites they made make Sneasler look good for me.

 **Dottler - Orbeetle**
 Base sprites from Smogon's Sprite Project by *KingOfThe-X-Roads and  leParagon*.
 Except Orbeetle's Front, that one I made myself.
 Blipbug can be found on Smogon as well by *arionelle*